Valenzuela City Darkhorse

-The Val City Magic is a Filipino professional basketball team based in Valenzuela.
+The Valenzuela City Darkhorse is a Filipino professional basketball team based in Valenzuela.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
 The team plays its home games at WES Arena.

 The team joined as the Valenzuela Classic in 2018 as one of the league's charter teams and has gone under multiple names, mostly integrating the title sponsor.
 The team is currently owned by the local government of Valenzuela.
 The Valenzuela-based franchise also took part in the Chooks-to-Go Pilipinas 3x3 and also has a Maharlika Pilipinas Volleyball Association counterpart, the Valenzuela Classy.

 The Valenzuela franchise is one of two teams based in the Northern Manila District of Metro Manila, the other team being the Caloocan Batang Kankaloo.

 History

 The Valenzuela Classic were one of the MPBL's ten charter teams, one of six based in Metro Manila, and one of three Valenzuela finished as one of three teams with a 6-3 record, claiming the fourth seed in the playoffs.
 They beat the Quezon City Capitals in the Quarterfinals before losing to the first-seeded Batangas City Athletics.

 In the 2018–19 season, the team went 10-15, failing to make the playoffs as they ranked 10th in the North Division.
 In the following season, the team ranked at 10th once again with a record of 11-19.

 Valenzuela then participated in the 2021 Invitational and failed to make the playoffs, ranking third in Group C after finishing 2-2.
 In the 2022 season, the team began playing home games at the Bahayang Pag-asa Sports Complex.
 The team finished 10-11, one game short of a winning record.
 Despite the losing record, the team still made the playoffs as the sixth seed, but were swept by the San Juan Knights in the First Round.